 If we’ve learned anything during the pandemic, it’s that wellbeing is important.
 In the absence of the hustle and bustle of ordinary work, many of us have been able to reconnect with what drives us and how we can meet our own wellbeing needs.
 As we emerge from lockdowns and travel restrictions, people are eager to travel more and to increase all facets of their wellbeing.

-Perhaps because of this, the wellbeing sector is predicted a much stronger than anticipated recovery and is likely to grow by around 6% in 2021 and by 4.4% in 2022, according to the Global Wellness Institute.
+Perhaps because of this, the wellbeing sector is predicted a much stronger than anticipated recovery and is likely to grow by 4.4% in 2022, according to the Global Wellness Institute.
 According to the Global Wellbeing Report by Lululemon, there is an increased focus on the three pillars of wellbeing – physical, mental and social – especially the first one.

 Wellbeing is clearly on the rise for travellers - it’s important that you make sure wellbeing is top of your guest list too.
 There are five key ways you can make wellbeing paramount; know your audience, know the top trends, pay careful attention to the guest journey, expand your offering and make wellbeing an organisation-wide focus.